BrewBench/monitor/README.md

 <img src="img/brewbench-logo.png?raw=true" alt="BrewBench logo" title="BrewBench" align="right" />

-Is an Arduino Yun brew monitor that uses the Arduino REST API to interface with thermistors connected to the analog ports.
+Is an Arduino Yun brew monitor for the home brewer enthusiast that uses the Arduino REST API to interface with thermistors connected to the analog ports.

 See [Thermistor](https://learn.adafruit.com/thermistor/using-a-thermistor) for wiring these up on analog ports.